ericmuckley/web3-sandbox/README.md

 npm run build
 ```

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+To deploy, install an [adapter](https://kit.svelte.dev/docs/adapters) for the target deployment environment.